 The Residency graduate will:

-Twelve 3-4 hour seminars meet twice a month for six months.
+Eight six-hour sessions are required within a one-year time frame.
 A variety of clinical education and health care experts from Finley Hospital will present topics relevant to the Nurse Residency goals and objectives.
 Active learning strategies and adult learning principles will be used to facilitate content delivery.

-Reflection is encouraged among nursing professionals and is an important aspect of professional growth and development in nursing.
-Residents will complete reflections for each seminar that describe how the concept(s) presented can be applied to their individual practice.
+Reflective Learning is encouraged among nursing professionals and is an important aspect of professional growth and development in nursing.
+Residents will complete reflective journaling for each session that describes how the concept(s) presented can be applied to their individual practice.
 Prompts meant to stimulate growth in emotional intelligence and professionalism will be assigned.
-Journal reflections will be shared with small mentoring groups.
+Journal reflections will be shared with their nurse mentor for further discussion.

 Simulation is part of the Residency Program with a combination of active simulation and debriefings.